 ReWater’s highly advanced controllers have 156 functions operated by a simple dial with intuitive labeling.
 They can also operate conventional irrigation methods, such as sprinklers and rotors.
 There’s no need to purchase two controllers even if your landscape will utilize both conventional methods and underground greywater drip.

-Now, installation of a ReWater system is available anywhere in the world through a local licensed plumber for the filter portion and a local licensed landscaper versed in drip irrigation for the irrigation portion.
+Installation of a ReWater system is now available anywhere in the US through a local licensed plumber for the filter portion and a local licensed landscaper versed in drip irrigation for the irrigation portion.

 We encourage your professionals to watch ReWater’s technical support videos and to read our Owner’s Manual and Controller User’s Guide, available in English and Spanish.
 And technical support is available via phone, email, and text to all clients and their professionals Monday – Friday, year-round.

-Underground drip irrigation is well documented to save at least 30% and up to 60% on water use.
+The California greywater code requires untreated greywater to be used underground and the underground emitters to be approved for untreated greywater so they won’t clog up (CPC Section 1504.5.2.(2) Underground drip irrigation is well documented to save at least 30% and up to 60% on water use.
 This precise method of irrigation puts water at the root zones of only the plants you want to irrigate, regardless of wind.
-This approach reduces misapplied water and eliminates run-off, the leading cause of water waste and of water pollution.
+Underground drip also reduces misapplied water and eliminates run-off, the leading cause of water waste and of water pollution.
 It also reduces weed growth.

 Another advantage to underground drip is it remains safe from pedestrian traffic, rakes and other landscape maintenance tools, vandalism, and other common causes of damage to both sprinklers and surface drip tubing.
 Save a fortune in maintenance costs!